jerrybonnell/adapt-esupar/rules/README.md

 The (parallelized) script `mlm_pred.py` generates MLM predictions from the masked contexts and substitutes the mask token (`[MASK]`) with each of the masked predictions to form a series of original/test sentence pairs that are to be submitted to a pretrained LM for annotation to see if UD annotation improvement is brought by the test sentence.

 The script `prep_annotate.py` is an intermediary step that reorganizes the sentences to be annotated over all systems into a single file so that the following annotation step can be trivially parallelized using GNU parallel.
-The script `run_sent_chunk.py` (together with `run_sents.sh`) implements that annotation work in parallel and produces UD annotations for each original/test sentence pair using a pretraiend LM (i.e., ESUPAR).
+The script `run_sent_chunk.py` (together with `run_sent_chunk.sh`) implements that annotation work in parallel and produces UD annotations for each original/test sentence pair using a pretrained LM (i.e., ESUPAR).
 The annotations are serialized to disk as a dictionary.

 The script `query2context_compare.py` implements the experimental results shown in Section 5.2 using the masked context dictionary.